-"That you leave my sister out of this, and don't go wandering around the inn unescorted."
+"That you leave my sister out of this and don't go wandering around the inn unescorted."
 A few seconds of silence stretched between them.
 Then her voice dripped with venom as it dropped an octave.
 "Bad things could happen to you."
-Shadoe was silent, wondering what that remark had meant.
+Shadoe was silent, wondering what that remark meant.
 The sister?
 Is she homicidal?
 Crazy?
 Dangerous?

-"Agreed," he finally replied, then removed his hands from hers.
-He breathed a sigh of relief when she hadn't asked for his press ID.
-Good thing, he thought.
-The only thing I have is a badge, a gun ... and apparently a death wish.
+"Agreed," he finally replied and breathed a sigh of relief when she hadn't asked for his press ID.

+Good thing.
+The only thing I have is a badge, a gun-and apparently a death wish.